Kernelized Similarity Learning and Embedding for Dynamic Texture Synthesis: The Proposed DT Synthesis Method

 At first, we define a kernel similarity matrix $\Omega_{KSM}$:

 and

-In fact, kernel-ELM shares a similar network structure with ELM and optimizes output weights $\boldsymbol{\beta}$ of ELM using kernel function $K(u; v)$ for learning kernel similarity embedding.
-Therefore, kernel-ELM is easier to learn a model than ELM and keeps the merits of ELM.
-According to ridge regression theory \cite{Hoerl2000RidgeRB}, we can add a regularization factor $\lambda$ (positive small value) to control the regularization performance of $\|\boldsymbol{\beta}\|$ during optimization, which is dissimilar to \cite{Huang2012ExtremeLM} that regularizes the term $\|\boldsymbol{H} \boldsymbol{\beta}-\boldsymbol{Y}\|^{2}$.
-If a proper $\lambda$ is used, the kernel similarity matrix will be more smooth, and thus our method will be stabler and tend to have better generalization performance.
+In fact, kernel-ELM shares a similar network structure to ELM, optimizing the output weights $\boldsymbol{\beta}$ using a kernel function $K(u; v)$ to learn the kernel similarity embedding.
+Therefore, kernel-ELM is easier to learn than ELM, while maintaining the same merits.
+According to ridge regression theory \cite{Hoerl2000RidgeRB}, we can add a regularization factor $\lambda$ (positive small value) to control the regularization performance of $\|\boldsymbol{\beta}\|$ during optimization, which is dissimilar to \cite{Huang2012ExtremeLM}, which regularizes the term $\|\boldsymbol{H} \boldsymbol{\beta}-\boldsymbol{Y}\|^{2}$.
+If a proper $\lambda$ is used, the kernel similarity matrix will be smoother, and thus our method will be stabler and tend to have better generalization performance.
 Then, the optimization objective of our method can be formulated as: